Hiroreco/enreco-archive/recap-data/chapter1/day6/nodes/gigi-c1d6.md

 He helped Kiara [enchant](https://www.youtube.com/live/oygFzGlMT28?feature=shared\&t=5674) her tools and mediated between Nerissa and Kiara after a dramatic incident involving the alleged "death" of Nerissa’s [child](https://www.youtube.com/live/oygFzGlMT28?feature=shared\&t=4296).

-But his most profound devotion was reserved for two figures: his queen, Tam Gandr, for whom he would gladly defend against naysayers, and his wife, Jyonathan—the pearl of his life.
+But his most profound devotion was reserved for two figures: his queen, Tam Gandr, whom he would gladly defend against naysayers, and his wife, Jyonathan—the pearl of his life.
 Gonathon’s love for Jyonathan was so deep that he dreamt of erecting a statue in her honor beside Tam’s, a testament to his devotion and desire to make her happy.
 Yes, anything to make his beloved happy.

 ......